The Upper Watershed

 Weed seeds or plant parts can spread to remote areas through recreationists, road maintenance equipment, and animals.
 Because these areas are remote, the concern is that an invasive weed patch could go undetected for years and become a big problem.
 For example, an abandoned rock quarry or decommissioned road can contain invasive weeds because seeds were accidentally brought to the area on dirty equipment.
-Then, because people rarely visit these places, those same weeds can grow without detection.
+Then, because people rarely visit these places, those weeds can grow and reproduce without detection.

 If these invasive weed populations are left unchecked, they can spread and dominate some areas, thus reducing plant diversity, decreasing the quality of habitat and forage, and potentially out-competing some of our rare and sensitive species.

-While we are concerned about many invasive plants, we are most concerned about weeds that can grow well in forest understories, such as false brome, shiny geranium, and garlic mustard.
+While we are concerned about many invasive plants, we are most concerned about weeds that can grow well in forest understories, such as false brome and garlic mustard.
 There are also many invasive plants that spread easily along trails and roadsides.
 This can be a problem because the vehicles, hikers, and animals that use these roads and trails can unknowingly spread seeds or other reproductive plant parts.

 What are we doing?